-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Committee and BOD.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Committee and BOD.
 The Executive Committee and the BOD analyze the Group's results of operation after considering eliminating entries.